 Plymouth City Council

-In appointing their Authority Members, the constituent authorities will also set their period of office; this normally coincides with their period of office as a councillor but is reviewed at the constituent authority annual meetings.
+The constituent authorities will decide how long the Members they appoint should serve on the Authority.
+This normally coincides with how long they are elected to serve as a councillor but is reviewed at the constituent authority annual meetings.
 Once appointed to the Authority, Members represent the community as whole, not just the area they serve as a local councillor.
 They serve as a valuable link between communities and the fire and rescue service.
 Members are collectively responsible for setting the overall strategic direction of the organisation, including the setting of its budget, promoting its core values and ensuring that the fire and rescue service is effective and efficient.

-The full Authority usually meets seven times a year and also has four committees and one working party to assist it in discharging its various functions.
-Meetings usually last about two hours.
-Apart from attending the Authority meetings, Members usually sit on one of the committees and they can also be asked to represent the Authority at a local and regional level.
+The full Authority usually meets four times a year but has also set up four committees to help with its work.
+Committees can either decide things or express a view to the full Authority on matters within their work area (“Terms of Reference”).
+Each Authority Member will usually sit on at least one committee and may also be asked to represent the Authority at a local and regional level.

 Support officer: Steve Yates 01392 872329.
 Email: firstname.lastname@example.org